uttam24uttam/VR_Assignment1_UttamHamsaraj_IMT2022524/ReadMe.md

 ### Methods Used

-- **Preprocessing:** The image is smoothed using Gaussian Blur to remove noise and converted to grayscale.
+- **Preprocessing:** The image is converted to grayscale and Gaussian Blur is applied to reduce noise and smooth the image.
-- **Edge Detection:** Canny Edge Detection is applied to detect object boundaries.
-Morphological closing is applied to refine the segmentation.
+- **Edge Detection:** Canny Edge Detection is used to detect the edges.
+Otsu’s thresholding is applied to create a binary image for better edge contrast.
+Morphological closing is used to refine object boundaries by filling small gaps.
 - **Segmentation:** Region-based segmentation using contour detection extracts individual coin regions.
-- **Contours:** `findContours()` is used to find contours from improved edges.
+- **Contours Detection:** `findContours()` is applied to the edge-detected image to extract shape outlines.
+This helps distinguish coins from background noise.
-- **Counting:** Coins are counted by filtering contours based on area thresholding.
+- **Counting:** Contours are filtered using an area threshold to exclude small artifacts.
+The valid contours (coins) are counted to determine the total number of coins.

 ### Output Images